ShubhamThakurela/employee-info-ms/app/README.md

 ## User Interface for Employees

 Todo -

-Need To add proper error handling
+Need to add proper error handling. need to add auto logout when cross the tab.